 7. Automated Communications

-To achieve superior outcomes, you need to streamline the communication process by having them automated.
-Once training competencies and other training material, resources and events are set up, the system then needs to take over the role of communication to ensure that best practices and high levels of consistency are locked in place to stop important processes falling through the cracks.
+To achieve superior outcomes, you need to streamline the communication process by automation.
+Once training competencies and other training material, resources and events are set up, the system then needs to take over the role of communication.
+Therefore, this ensures best practices and high levels of consistency are in place to retain important processes.

 8. Customisable Reporting